GhassanYusuf/Tronxy-Melzi-v2.0/README.md

 This repository is created for people who bought this 3D printer and got stuck with it, so this repository is all about upgrading the functionality of the TRONXY 3D printer and add an auto leveling feature to it and more.

 #### Note :
-This doesn't require you to change the board, you are going to deal with every thing that we have, you need to just add a probe and make a small circuit and 3D print one part that will hold the probe in place.
+This doesn't require you to change the board, you are going to deal with every thing that you have, you need to just add a probe and make a small circuit and 3D print one part that will hold the probe in place. then do the right changes in [Configuration.h](./Marlin-1.1.x/Marlin/Configuration.h) file in marlin firmware.

-## 1st What do you get with TRONXY DIY 3D printer kit
+## What do you get with TRONXY DIY 3D printer kit
 ![](./images/09.jpg)
 This 3D printer comes equipped with the following
 * [Melzi v2 Controller Board](https://reprap.org/wiki/Melzi)